ideasman42/the_joy_of_life_drawing/book.rst

 This method of learning is ancient, it goes back to prehistory; and is currently used to programme robots for industry; employed to help children...normal, abnormal and those with brain damage; to assist adolescent children in the use of wood working tools.... and the list goes on......
-An experience during a ceramics lesson at Burwood State College early in 1979 was the "turning" of a small "ink pot" on a potter´s wheel.......................i was unable to "centre the clay" .....I was allowing the clay to control me...The lecturer sat behind me, very close, touching my body with his, . his arm and fingers on mine as I attempted to centre my piece of clay.
-He applied the appropriate pressure to my fingers and arm. he was imprinting onto my limbs the force and direction and firmness required for this task, all within no more than 2 minutes....This experience of " knowing " through the body, rather than the intellect has stayed with me.....a salutary lesson through........TOUCH. ?.and..... this method I have incorporated into my teaching of Life Drawing.....
+An experience during a ceramics lesson at Burwood State College early in 1979 was the "turning" of a small "ink pot" on a potter´s wheel......................I was unable to "centre the clay" .....I was allowing the clay to control me...The lecturer sat behind me, very close, touching my body with his, . his arm and fingers on mine as I attempted to centre my piece of clay.
+He applied the appropriate pressure to my fingers and arm. he was imprinting onto my limbs the force and direction and firmness required for this task, all within no more than 2 minutes....This experience of " knowing " through the body, rather than the intellect has stayed with me.....a salutary lesson through........TOUCH.. ..and..... this method I have incorporated into my teaching of Life Drawing.....